SelinaHach/costco-forecast/README.md

 ## What I Built

 - **Excel model** — 6-sheet driver-based forecast, 348 formulas, 0 errors.
 Actuals from 10-K and FactSet.
-- **Python analysis** — Sensitivity, margin trends, membership breakdown, scenarios.
-Built from model data.

-## How to Use

-1. Open `Costco_Forecast.ipynb` in Google Colab
-2. Upload CSV files from `data/` folder
-3. Run all cells

 ## Data Sources